MystixCode/EncryptionScript/README.md

 # EncryptionScript
-A script to encrypt a external storage device
+A script to encrypt an external storage device